modulove/MVMNT/README.md

 The journey began with the publication of the [original design by Hagiwo](https://note.com/solder_state/n/n39aacefd73a3) in October 2022, the hardware is heavily based on Michael Zülch's ([Cats-Synth](https://github.com/mzuelch/CATs-Eurosynth)) LFO, with invaluable contributions from the vibrant eurorack modular community.
 It is inspired by the CV section of Mutable Instruments Marbles and we aimed to make it SYNTH DIY friendly and accessible to beginners as well as enthusiasts alike.
+Since more and more Firmware versions emerged for this hardware we picked this as a first favorite and share it with you.

 ![MVMNT Flip panel ](https://dl.modulove.de/module/mvmnt/Modulove_MVMNT_Productshot_Both.jpg)